Liiiii2101/Anatomy-aware-nnUNet-for-Rectal-Tumor-Segmentation/README.md

 The code is built on top of https://github.com/DL4mHealth/Medformer Also, many thanks to https://github.com/MIC-DKFZ/nnUNet and https://github.com/fiy2W/mri_seq2seq

+### Questions
+If you have any questions, please raise an issue.

 ### Citation
 If you find this repo helps or if you are using our model or dataset, please kindly cite our paper, thanks!